They are a family of proteins found in the skeletal and cardiac muscle fibers that produce muscle contraction.

 There is little or no difference in troponin C between skeletal muscle and cardiac muscle, but the forms of troponin I and troponin T are different.
 Measuring the amount of troponin T or specific cardiac troponin I in the blood can help identify people who have suffered heart damage.

-Normally, troponin is present in very small undetectable amounts in the blood.
-When there is damage to the heart muscle cells, troponin is released into the blood.
+Typically, troponin is present in tiny undetectable amounts in the blood.
+When the heart muscle cells are damaged, troponin is released into the blood.
 The more damage there is, the greater the concentration in the blood.

-Mainly, troponin tests are used to help determine if a person has suffered a heart attack.
-They can also be useful to evaluate someone looking for other forms of cardiac injury.
+Mainly, troponin tests help determine if a person has suffered a heart attack.
+They can also help evaluate someone looking for other forms of cardiac injury.

 How is the sample collected for the test?